javipalanca/simfleet/docs/develop.rst

     This is a helper function to refuse a proposal from a ``transport_id``.
 It sends a ``Message`` with an **REFUSE** performative to the transport whose proposal is being refused.

-* ``send_get_managers``

-    This helpers makes a query to the Directory agent to find all the fleet managers that provide a fleet service of type `content`.
-Thus, you can filter those fleet managers that provide the transport service that you are looking for.

 Other Helpers
 -------------